Japanese release in June 1989

 It might seem quaint in hindsight, but Tetris in 1989 was revolutionary.
 Puzzle games existed but they were mostly concerned with moving characters around mazes.
 Tetris was different because it made you place falling objects.
 It was the first of its kind, and it resonated with people immediately.
 It is so simple I’ll summarize it in a single sentence for you: Make lines by placing the Tetrominos.
 If you don’t know what Tetris is, go play it for a moment and you will immediately understand why so many people bought the Game Boy: the appeal of Tetris was that strong.

-I absolutely need to mention that Tetris was not created for the Game Boy, merely adapted.
+I absolutely need to clarify that Tetris was not created for the Game Boy, merely adapted.
 The long and sordid story of Tetris leaving Motherland Russia and taking the rest of the world by storm is convoluted.
 Keeping it simple, Alexei Pajitnov created it in 1984 and it seeped to Europe and the rest of the West through unauthorized, and thus illegal, home computer versions.
 When he first saw the game, Hiroshi Yamauchi, Nintendo’s president, understood the match made in heaven between the upcoming Game Boy and Tetris.
 He had Henk Rogers sent on Nintendo’s behalf to negotiate with the Soviet government.
 Henk Rogers, founder of Bullet-Proof Software, was a rare westerner working successfully in the Japanese game market (he famously introduced the Japanese to RPGs with The Black Onyx) and he had come in contact with Tetris, had fallen in love and started paying for a Japanese licence from the supposed British sub-licensee of Pajitnov, the game’s creator.
 He traveled to Moscow to make sure the game could be published on Game Boy and discovered that Elektronorgtechnica (ELORG), the Soviet organization that owned Tetris because Pajitnov created the game at his job, had not licensed the game for console to anybody.
-Henk Rogers then secured a legitimate licence in 1989 from ELORG, pissed off Atari in the process to the point where the fight between them and Nintendo over Tetris eventually had to go to court, and became in the process a lifelong friend and business partner of Pajitnov to this day.
+Imagine that: Rogers was selling an illegal Famicom version according to the Soviets, and he learned it while trying to negotiate with them.
+Just as Henk had been able to get Hiroshi Yamauchi, the ruthless president of Nintendo to trust him, he managed to convince the Soviets to trust him and he managed to secure a legitimate licence in 1989 from ELORG.
+He pissed off Atari in the process to the point where the fight between them and Nintendo over Tetris eventually had to go to court, and through that whole process Rogers became a lifelong friend and business partner of Pajitnov to this day.

 My Personal Affair With Tetris